xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 Only use if:

 - major family boundaries require re-teaching
-- multiple canonical cases become unstable under new atlas patches
+- multiple canonical cases become unstable under new Atlas patches
 - the teaching structure itself must be redesigned

 ### Current status